 If you are thinking about getting pregnant or trying, it is important to be aware of how exercise, or lack of exercise may be affecting your natural fertility.
 The fact is most of us never think that exercise can impact our infertility, however too much or too little exercise may delay or even prevent you from becoming pregnant.

-It’s widely accepted that obesity has a negative affect on our health, but did you also know that over exercise and low body weight (BMI) may also affect fertility.
+It’s widely accepted that obesity has a negative affect on our health both for girls and for guys, but did you also know that over exercise and low body weight (BMI) may also affect fertility.

 What is BMI?